-Quantity of flour to use depends on how many people you are preparing the kunun tsamiya for.
-I will be using 3 tablespoons since it’s just for me alone.
+Quantity of flour to use for the pap depends on how many people you are preparing the kunun tsamiya for.

-Soak the tamarind in 700ml of water 3 hours before time to prepare your kunun tsamiya.
+Soak the tamarind in 1000ml of water overnight or boil it before the time to prepare your kunun tsamiya.

-After the 3 hours is up, turn the water in a pot, set on heat and allow to boil.
+Sieve the tamarind and turn the water in a pot, set on heat and allow to boil.

-Put the 3 spoons of the kunun tsamiya powder into a bowl and add a little water and mix to form a not too thick paste.
+Now while while you wait for the water to boil, fetch the Kunun Tsamiya Flour into a bowl, add a little water and mix to form a not too thick paste.

 Add the sugar to taste and serve while hot or allow to cool down.